-RIPTA periodically conducts this consultation, most recently in 2017.
-The assessment found that Rhode Island is well served by four intercity bus carriers operating out of RIPTA hubs in Providence and Newport.
+RIPTA routinely conducts this consultation, and in 2021 found that Rhode Island is well served by three intercity bus carriers operating out of RIPTA hubs.
 In addition to these services, intercity bus service is available within 25 miles of Rhode Island in adjacent Connecticut and Massachusetts.
-The 2017 consultation process met the requirements of Section 5311 program circular 9040.1G and included the following activities:
+This consultation process met the requirements of Section 5311 program circular 9040.1G and included the following activities:

-- Identification of intercity bus carriers with scheduled service in Rhode Island. - Outreach to the identified carriers by certified mail. - Review of RIPTA and intercity bus routes to determine accessibility and level of service. - Public notice in Providence Journal regarding availability of funds for intercity bus services. - Advertisement of a meeting inviting intercity bus carriers to provide input. - Ongoing cooperation and coordination with carriers at RIPTA hubs and in planning efforts. - Opportunity for intercity carriers and other outside agencies to propose transit projects in conjunction with Transportation Improvement Program call for proposals.
+- Identification of intercity bus carriers with scheduled service in Rhode Island. - Outreach to the identified carriers by certified mail. - Review of RIPTA and intercity bus routes to determine accessibility and level of service. - Public notice in Providence Journal regarding availability of funds for intercity bus services. - Advertisement of a meeting inviting intercity bus carriers to provide input. - Ongoing cooperation and coordination with carriers at RIPTA hubs and in planning efforts. - Opportunity for intercity carriers and other outside agencies to propose transit projects in conjunction with the STIP call for proposals.

 In addition, RIPTA is working to reduce administrative barriers to offer service across state lines, allowing greater intercity connectivity; two RIPTA routes now provide service to key destinations in Massachusetts.
-RIPTA coordinates on an ongoing basis with the Greater Attleboro Taunton Regional Transit Authority and the Southeast Regional Transit Authority to link Providence to Fall River and other intercity hubs in Massachusetts.
+RIPTA coordinates on an ongoing basis with the Greater Attleboro-Taunton Regional Transit Authority (GATRA) and the Southeastern Regional Transit Authority (SRTA) to link Providence to Fall River and other intercity hubs in Massachusetts.
+In 2019, RIPTA began serving Fall River with Route 24L, an express route with major stops in Newport, Fall River, and Providence, with Park-n-Ride stops in between.

-At the conclusion of the 2017 consultation, RIPTA certified that Rhode Island's intercity bus needs are presently adequately met.
+RIPTA has certified that Rhode Island's intercity bus needs are presently adequately met.
 This decision will be revisited in the future as the intercity consultation process continues.

-State Administration and Technical Assistance
+State Administration, Planning, and Technical Assistance

-FTA allows use of up to 10% of Section 5311 funds for expenses including, but are not limited to, general administrative and overhead costs, staff salaries, office supplies, development of specifications for vehicles and equipment, technical assistance, research, and planning activities.
+FTA allows use of up to 10% of Section 5311 funds for expenses including, but not limited to, general administrative and overhead costs, staff salaries, office supplies, development of specifications for vehicles and equipment, technical assistance, research, and planning activities.
 These eligible program administrative costs may be used directly by the designated recipient or may be passed through by the designated recipient to subrecipients for administration, planning, or technical assistance purposes.

-Consistent with Rhode Island's prioritization of Section 5311 funding for the operation of rural transportation service, RIPTA currently does not exercise the option of using Section 5311 funds to cover administrative expenses.
+Consistent with Rhode Island's prioritization of Section 5311 funding for the operation of rural transportation service, to date, RIPTA has not exercised the option of using Section 5311 funds to cover administrative expenses.
 Should RIPTA determine, at a future date, that it would be beneficial to access Section 5311 administrative dollars, specifics as to the use of such funds would be detailed in the grant language provided to FTA at the time of application.
-Any requested use would first need to be programmed into the State's Transportation Improvement Program.
+Any requested use would first need to be programmed into the STIP.
 No more than the allowable 10% of allocated funds would be requested.